Carlo Alessandro Guidi: Biography

-As chief founder of the well-known Roman Academy of the Arcadians, he had a considerable share in the reform of Italian poetry, which at that time was dominated by the baroque extravagance of the poets Giambattista Marini and Claudio Achillini and their school.
-Guidi, Giovanni Mario Crescimbeni, and the critic and jurisconsult Gravina attempted to foster a straightfoward use of language.
+As chief founder of the well-known Roman Academy of the Arcadians, he had a considerable share in the reform of Italian poetry, which at that time was dominated by the baroque extravagance of the poets Giambattista Marino and Claudio Achillini and their school.
+Guidi, Giovanni Mario Crescimbeni, and the critic and jurisconsult Gravina attempted to foster a straightforward use of language.

-The genius of Guidi was lyric in the highest degree; his songs are written with singular force, and charm the reader, in spite of touches of bombast.
-His most celebrated song is that entitled Alla Fortuna (To Fortune), was a much admired work of poetry in the 17th century.
+While his early verse shows the influence of Marino, he later cultivated the Pindaric manner of Chiabrera, producing canzoni of free stanzaic form.

+His most celebrated song was Alla Fortuna (To Fortune).

-Guidi was squint-eyed, humpbacked, and of a delicate constitution, but possessed undoubted literary ability.
-His poems were printed at Parma in 1671, and at Rome in 1704.
-In 1681 he published at Parma his lyric tragedy Amalasunta in Italy, and two pastoral dramas Daphne and Endymion.
-The last had the honor of being mentioned as a model by the critic Gravina, in his treatise on poetry.
+Guidi's poems were printed at Parma in 1671, and at Rome in 1704.
+In 1681 he published at Parma his lyric tragedy Amalasunta in Italia, and two pastoral dramas Daphne and Endymion.

-Less fortunate was Guidi's poetical version of the six homilies of Pope Clement XI, first as having been severely criticized by the satirist Settano, and next as having proved to be the indirect cause of the author's death.
-A splendid edition of this version had been printed in 1712, and the pope being then in Castel Gandolfo, Guidi went there to present him with a copy.
+Guidi's poetical version of the six homilies of Pope Clement XI, was severely criticized by the satirist Settano.
+An edition of this version had been printed in 1712, and the pope being then in Castel Gandolfo, Guidi went there to present him with a copy.
 On the way he found out a serious typographical error, which he took so much to heart that he was seized with a stroke at Frascati and died on the spot.

 Guidi was honoured with the special protection of Ranuccio II, duke of Parma, and of Queen Christina of Sweden.